mathie/nanowrimo/_drafts/the-single-irresponsibility-principle.md

 shift of talking about serialisation but feeling obliged to follow the convention of saying `Serializer`.)

-I'm almost tempted to suggest there should be a separate Deserialiser there too, which takes raw data submitted from each of the versions of the API, and converts it back into a plain ol' `Post` object.
+I'm almost tempted to suggest there should be a separate `PostDeserialiser` there too, which takes raw data submitted from each of the versions of the API, and converts it back into a plain ol' `Post` object.
 But this is getting crazy.
 We need a class for each object to say how it should be serialised already (thank goodness we've abstracted the format!) and doubling that with a deseraliser for each seems like ... fun!

 We're not done yet.
 We've still got to deal with HTML forms.
 While our API clients are relatively well behaved, submitting correctly typed data (because